nikachelo/JS-Course/OOP - Lectures/notes oop.md

 220 - Inheritance between classes - ES6

 To make a class inherit from another class we need keyword `extends` and super class

+223 - Encapsulation - protected

+Encapsulation means to keep some properties and methods private inside the class

+JS doesn't have real protected so we are using convention like this: \_variable to know that \_variable is protected

+224 - Encapsulation - private fields

+        1. Public fields - locale = some shit
+        2. Private fields - #movements = []
+        3. Public methods - function(param){}
+        4. Private methods - _function(param){}